 Starting at Govett's Lookout for a great view of the Grose Valley, you'll soon descend down several steep staircases to the valley floor.
 Once you've got to Junction Rock (a great place to take a dip in warmer weather), you reach the beautiful blue gum forest.

 You can camp in the designated camp site if you want to make this a two day adventure.
-You then begin ascending and after a fair amount of continuous uphill you join the Grand Canyon hike (a very beautiful part of the Blue Mountains).
+You then begin ascending and after a fair amount of continuous uphill you join the Grand Canyon hike (a very beautiful part of the Blue Mountains and listed in more detail above).

-You follow the Grand Canyon track up to Evans Lookout and head back to Govett's Lookout via the Cliff Top Track (a trail we always remember as being easy but it feels a lot harder after you have already gone up so many stairs!)
+You follow the Grand Canyon track up to Evans Lookout and head back to Govett's Lookout via the Cliff Top Track (a trail we always remember as being easy but it feels a lot harder after you have already gone up so many stairs!).
+The Cliff Top trail is a good place to see Lyrebirds (sound mimickers), listen out for the sound of soil being kicked up as they are often rooting around.
+The Cliff Top track has incredible views throughout and is in great condition, although it does have plenty of stairs to climb.

 The uneven ground on the climb up to the Grand Canyon makes this walk a lot slower than you'd think, but the feeling of getting back to Govett's Leap is rewarding.... even if your calfs suffer for the next two days!